Grimface/galaxy-ttrpg/scratchpad.md

 So what might "move + background" look like?

 - [ ] __Nothing Personal__.
 Your time as a bounty hunter has left you cold and dispassionate about the harm you inflict on others.
-When you _Resort To Violence_ you may roll +Cool rather than +Tough.
+When you __Resort To Violence__ you may roll _+Cool_ rather than _+Tough_.
-- [ ] __Artificial Reflexes__.
+- [ ] __Amped Reflexes__.
+Bio-engineered soldiers like yourself can often react without having to think about it, but the adrenalin comedown always takes it's toll.
+When you __Resort To Violence__, you can roll with +1, +2 or +3.
+But the GM can apply an equivalent penalty to one of your future rolls for any move.
+You may not use this move again until the GM has applied that penalty.
 - [ ] __The Old-Fashioned Way__.
+These new-fangled weapons are all very well but back in your day, before they thawed you out, you knew how to get the job done up close and personal.
+When you __Resort To Violence__ using a melee weapon, or unarmed, you may roll with +1.

+So those might look a bit clunky, but they kind of work.
+But would they work better without the explicit background being mentioned?

+- [ ] __Nothing Personal__.
+Something in your past has left you cold and dispassionate about inflicting harm on others.
+When you __Resort To Violence__ you may roll _+Cool_ rather than _+Tough_.
+- [ ] __Amped Reflexes__.
+Your bio-engineering means you can often react without having to think about it, but the adrenalin comedown always takes it's toll.
+When you __Resort To Violence__, you can roll with +1, +2 or +3.
+But the GM can apply an equivalent penalty (e.g -2 if you chose +2) to one of your future rolls for any move.
+You may not use this move again until the GM has applied that penalty.
-These new-fangled weapons are all very well, but back in your day you knew how to get the job done up close and personal.
+- [ ] __The Old-Fashioned Way__.
+These new-fangled weapons are all very well but back in your day you knew how to get the job done up close and personal.
 When you __Resort To Violence__ using a melee weapon, or unarmed, you may roll with +1.